 See the Public Health Wales Observatory website for further details: http://www.wales.nhs.uk/sitesplus/922/page/50308

 The Office of National Statistics (ONS) mortality data set contains an annual extract of anonymised deaths data for Welsh residents.
 The dataset contains details of the underlying cause of death, year of registration and year of occurrence.
-Injury related deaths can be identified in this dataset by searching external cause codes ??????? in the underlying cause of death field.
+Injury related deaths can be identified in this dataset by searching for International Classification of Diseases (ICD) external cause codes in the underlying cause of death field.

 See the ONS website for further details: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/causesofdeath

 The Welsh Demographic Service data set contains administrative information about individuals who live in Wales that use NHS services; such as address and practice registration history.
 It replaced the NHS Wales Administrative Register (NHSAR) in 2009.
 This dataset provides linkage from anonymous individual to anonymous residences, thus enabling households of individuals to be grouped together.

 See the WDS website for further details: http://www.wales.nhs.uk/nwis/page/52552

 The Primary Care GP dataset contains electronic health records for all patients attending GP practices that are signed up to the SAIL database (approx. 80% of GPs in Wales).